heroku/heroku-buildpack-go/README.md

   Example: `// +heroku install ./cmd/... ./special`

+If a top level `vendor` directory exists and the `go.sum` file has a size greater than zero, `go install` is invoked with `-mod=vendor`, causing the build to skip downloading and checking of dependencies.
+This results in only the dependencies from the top level `vendor` directory being used.

 ## dep specifics

 The `Gopkg.toml` file allows for arbitrary, tool specific fields.
 This buildpack